manojmaheshwarjg/ChickAPI/README.md

 ## 🏗️ Architecture

-MagicAPI is built with a modular architecture.
+ChickAPI is built with a modular architecture.
 For detailed architecture documentation, see [Architecture Documentation](docs/ARCHITECTURE.md).

 ### High-Level Architecture